Patricia Ojangole

 Patricia Adong Ojangole is a Ugandan accountant and bank executive.
 She is the chief executive officer of Uganda Development Bank Limited (UDBL), Uganda's only national development finance institution.

 Education

 She holds a Bachelor of Commerce degree awarded by Makerere University, in Kampala, Uganda's capital city.
 Her Master of Business Administration was received from the Eastern and Southern African Management Institute in Arusha, Tanzania.
 She is a Fellow of the Association of Chartered Certified Accountants of the United Kingdom.
 She is also a member of the Institute of Certified Public Accountants of Uganda and the Institute of Internal Auditors.
+She holds a Master of Philosophy from Stellenbosch University in South Africa.
 On 27 March 2025, she successfully defended her Doctor of Philosophy titled "Structural Transformation, Private Sector Credit, and Growth: Implications for Employment and Economic Growth in Uganda" from Stellenbosch Business School.

 Career

 Ojangole worked for 13 years in various African countries including Kenya, Tanzania, Uganda, Namibia, Swaziland, Lesotho and Botswana.
 Her work covered diverse business areas including credit, risk management and finance.
 She joined Uganda Development Bank Limited as Head, Internal Audit.